tristanlatr/WPWatcher/README.md

 smtp_ssl=Yes
 ```
 #### Sleep when API limit reached
-Wait 24h when API limit has been reached
+Wait 24h when API limit has been reached.
 Default behaviour will consider the API limit as a WPScan failure and continue the scans (if not fail_fast) leading into making lot's of failed commands
 ```ini
 api_limit_wait=No